darkrenaissance/darkfi/README.md

 ## Usage

 After the installation, you should have `drk` and `darkfid` binaries in `/usr/local`.
-Also, the configuration files should be in `~/.config/darkfi`.
+Trying to run them once should place the configuration files in their respective path.
 Now we're ready to use the testnet.

 In one terminal, start `darkfid`, which is the daemon that will communicate with the DarkFi network: